mweslander/cryptify/readme.md

 ## IRL
 As long as you and your buddy have cryptify installed, you could:

-1. cryptify your sensitive file with a secret
+1. Cryptify your sensitive file with a secret
-2. send the encrypted zip file in an email
+2. Send the encrypted zip file in an email
-3. tell your secret to your buddy
+3. Tell your secret to your buddy
-4. bam. they have the sensitive file
+4. Bam.
+They have the sensitive file contents.